writethedocs/www/docs/conf/australia/2024/volunteer.md

 ### Will travel assistance be provided?

 Unfortunately, we cannot offer travel assistance to volunteers.
 We encourage you to apply for the Opportunity Grant.
-Deadline is OCtober 4.
+Deadline is October 4.
 [Apply here today!](https://www.writethedocs.org/conf/australia/2024/opportunity-grants/)

 Contact swapnil@writethedocs.org with any additional questions.